Claire Gaskin is a Melbourne-based poet, and creative writing teacher and mentor.

 Image credit: Michael Reynolds

-Claire Gaskin has been writing and publishing her poetry extensively for over three decades.
-She holds a Master of Arts (Writing and Literature) from Deakin University, where she is currently completing her PhD.
+Dr Claire Gaskin has been writing and publishing her poetry extensively for over three decades.
+She holds a PhD in Writing and Literature from Deakin University.

 Claire has been teaching poetry for over thirty years, and is also available as a mentor.
-Currently, she teaches poetry at the Centre for Adult Education (CAE) and creative writing classes at the Sandybeach Centre.
+Currently, she teaches poetry at the Centre for Adult Education (CAE) and runs inspiring and encouraging creative writing classes via video conference.
 Claire mentors for Australian Poetry and for Writers Victoria in Australia.
 She is also available for private mentoring via Zoom, email, phone and in-person.